 This is a Grades-Plus program.
 In addition to the academic requirements, this program selects students on the basis of grades PLUS non-academic requirements.

-For more details, visit Ryerson's Performance: Acting Admissions site.
+For more details, visit Ryerson's Performance: Acting Admissions site, opens in new window.

 Visit Ryerson University's official course calendar and curriculum overview for course descriptions and course requirements per semester.